 He created man out of a leech-like clot.

 Recite, and thy Lord is Most Bountiful,

 He taught man what he knew not.
 (Quran 96: 1-5)

-The word Kitab (book) is mentioned in 230 places in the Quran, which suggests that the Quran was meant to be committed to writing.
 It is no wonder then, that those who practiced the Art of the Book, and Calligraphy , i.e the scribes became honoured members of Islamic societies.

 Islam as a religion emerged sometime around the 7th century, and with it, began the serious effort to develop the Arabic Script.
 It became a prestigious task for calligraphers to convey the exalted words of the Quran as beautifully as possible.